ceph/ceph/doc/install/hardware-recommendations.rst

 One opportunity for performance improvement is to use solid-state drives (SSDs) to reduce random access time and read latency while accelerating throughput.
-Solid state drives cost more than 10x as much per gigabyte when compared to a hard disk drive, but SSDs often exhibit access times that are at least 100x faster than a hard disk drive.
+SSDs often cost more than 10x as much per gigabyte when compared to a hard disk drive, but SSDs often exhibit access times that are at least 100x faster than a hard disk drive.

 SSDs do not have moving mechanical parts so they aren't necessarily subject to the same types of limitations as hard disk drives.
 SSDs do have significant